Photographs reveal reality of life on the streets in Ipswich

 The photographers, who organisers are keeping anonymous for their safety, are a mix of those living in temporary accommodation and others living rough on the streets.

-The fascinating exhibition, which opens at the library on Saturday, February 2, gives a incite into their daily lives and what means the most to them.
+The fascinating exhibition, which opens at the library on Saturday, February 2, gives a insight into their daily lives and what means the most to them.

 While some captured Ipswich’s dark side, with gritty images of drug paraphernalia and rough sleeping spots, many offer a more optimistic and hopeful view on the town.